 Hazards in private tenancies provided by the council

-If a private rented tenancy has been offered to you by the council because you’re homeless, but the property doesn’t pass the HHSRS, it won’t count as ‘suitable’ accommodation and the council should find you somewhere else to live.
+If a private rented tenancy has been offered to you by the council because you're homeless, but the property doesn't pass the HHSRS, it won't count as 'suitable' accommodation.
+The council should find you somewhere else to live.

-For more information, see the page on suitable and unsuitable housing offers.
+Read more about suitable and unsuitable housing offers.